gaantoine/BatteryCollector/README.md

 This is a small student game project where the player will control a third-person character to move around a small level and collect batteries to fill their charge meter.
 The objective of the game is to fill the charge meter completely before it reaches zero.

+Controls to play the game:
+W, A, S, D: Move the character
+C: Collect batteries
+Spacebar: Jump

 To build the project you will need to have Unreal Engine installed on your computer.
 We used Unreal Engine 5.3.2 for developing this project.